sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

       - gitlab-certs:/certs
 ```

-And the Registry is configured to look for the certificate in that same location, that GitLab used to generate the certificate:
+And the Registry is configured to look for the certificate in that same location that GitLab used to generate the certificate:

 ```yaml
 - REGISTRY_AUTH_TOKEN_ROOTCERTBUNDLE=/certs/registry.crt